kyuupichan/kcpp/README.rst

 Features that are essentially complete
 ======================================

-The following features are bascially complete to the C++23 specifications, modulo silly bugs and cleanups:
+The following features are bascially complete, to the C++23 specifications where applicable.
+I am aware of a handful of minor outstanding conformance issues, which should not be noticed in normal circumstances, that I will fix soon.

 - lexing
 - macro expansion, including __VA_OPT__ and whitespace correctness